 In 2007, eight years after MST3K ended its run, Hodgson began a new riffing project called Cinematic Titanic alongside MST3K alums Trace Beaulieu, Frank Conniff, Mary Jo Pehl and J. Elvis Weinstein.
 They toured for a number of years before the project came to an end.
 Hodgson also reunited with Beaulieu for the short-lived sci-fi comedy Other Space in which they played characters similar to the ones they had portrayed on MST3K.

 In 2013, Hodgson began hosting a revival of the MSTSK Turkey Day concept on YouTube.
 Every Thanksgiving, when the show was still running, Comedy Central would air fan-favorite episodes as part of a marathon that fans could watch while eating their Thanksgiving dinner.
 The return of Turkey Day proved to be a hit with the fanbase and sparked interest in a revival of the show itself.
 In 2015, Hodgson announced a Kickstarter campaign to do exactly that.
 The campaign was a huge success and the revival debuted on Netflix in 2017.
 The show is currently hosted by comedian Jonah Ray with Hodgson serving as executive producer.
-There have been several MST3K Live tours, one of which featured Hodgson returning to riff alongside Jonah and the Bots.
+There have been several MST3K Live tours, one of which featured Hodgson returning to riff alongside Jonah and the Bots and another featured Hodgson without Jonah.
+In 2019, Hodgson told Kickstarter backers that the show would not be returning to Netflix but promised to explore other options for the future of the series.

 - Arch-Enemy: Gallagher.
 Hodgson once found Gallagher rummaging through his prop collection, presumably to steal his ideas.
 This led to many anti-Gallagher jokes on MST3K.